maurobusso/maurobusso/README.md

 <img align="right" width="400px" height="200px" src="https://raw.githubusercontent.com/maurobusso/maurobusso/main/gZJnF8uBFF2cy-LgHRk0ZR86e3iVKtWMQdZJbatwhXo.webp" />

-Hello there, I'm a self-taught software developer from Italy, I have been living in the UK for the past 6 years.
-Currently working as a podiatrist :shoe: during the day and as a software developer during the night.
-I am committed into switching career and I have been studying software development for the past 5 months and I am now focusing on building projects for my portfolio and it is helping me to better understand what I have leant so far.
+Hello there, I'm a self-taught software developer from Italy, with a background in health care and sport science.
+I have been living in the UK for the past 6 years.
+I have been studying software development for the past 5 months in particular HTML, CSS and JavaScript.
+I am now focusing on building projects for my portfolio.
+I am very excited for this new journey and eager to learn as much as I can.

 <br/>